j-raghavan/ChronoGuard/README.md

 ### 2. Agent Management

-Register, monitor, and control all your browser automation agents from one place.
+Register, monitor, and control all your AI agents from one place.

 <img src="frontend/public/assets/icons/agents.png" alt="Agent Management" width="100%">